Fira – The Capital of Santorini:

 How Fira Has Changed

-Although the magnificent view of the caldera is Fira’s greatest attraction, there are many other attractions for the tourist who has time to spare in Fira, such as:
+Although the magnificent view of the caldera is Fira’s greatest attraction, there are many other attractions for the tourist who has time to spare in Fira, including:

-- When visiting the Museum of Prehistoric Thira you will get into the spirit of the civilisation that developed at Akrotiri and admire the indelible colours of murals which remain in tact under the lava.
+- The Museum of Prehistoric Thira where you will get into the spirit of the civilisation that developed at Akrotiri.
+Here you can also admire the indelible colours of murals which remain in tact under the lava.

 - The Bellonias Foundation, the cultural centre of the island, stands out with its ochre and cypress green colours.

-- And, the Gyzis Mansion has copper engravings from the 16th – 19th centuries depicting scenes from local daily life.
+- The Gyzis Mansion has copper engravings from the 16th – 19th centuries depicting scenes from local daily life.

-- At the Santorini Orthodox Metropolitan Cathedral are wonderful religious paintings created by the Santorinian painter Christoforos Asimis when the church was built, following the earthquake of 1956.
+- The Santorini Orthodox Metropolitan Cathedral has wonderful religious paintings created by the Santorinian painter Christoforos Asimis when the church was built, following the earthquake of 1956.